-Amy Cuddy, a social psychologist at Harvard Business School, conducted a study to understand what people's strongest influences on each other in the workspace might be.
-Cuddy's data revealed that the top two answers were an individual's perceived competence and an individual's perceived warmth.
+A social psychologist at Harvard Business School, Amy Cuddy, conducted a study to understand people's strongest influences on each other in the workspace.
+Cuddy's data revealed that the top two answers were an individual's perceived competence and perceived warmth.
 Interestingly, warmth was the strongest influence, far above the competence of people to do their jobs.
 And this is why 93% of employers have indicated that soft skills are an essential factor in hiring decisions3.

-While school might prepare you on the best methods to audit an account, build an engine, or program software, it won't teach you how to keep your team motivated for 12-hour shifts, dissuade a client from breaking into a screaming fit, or establish a rapport with other employees.
+While school might prepare you on the best methods to audit an account, build an engine, or program software, it won't teach you how to keep your team motivated for 12-hour shifts and dissuade a client from breaking into a screaming fit or establish a rapport with other employees.

-In today's workplace, we've managed, certainly in some leading contemporary organisations, to knock down cubicles, group people into small, manageable teams, and create a direct line of contact between an organization and their audience.
+In today's workplace, we've managed, certainly in some leading contemporary organizations, to knock down cubicles, group people into small, manageable teams, and create a direct line of contact between an organization and its audience.
 It is almost impossible to avoid personal human interactions.

 Hiring managers also want applicants who can hit the ground running and quickly impact team performance positively.
-Harvard professor, David Deming, has also discovered that jobs requiring soft skills in direct relation to performance are rising1.
+Harvard professor, David Deming, has also discovered that jobs requiring soft skills in relation to performance are rising1.

 Before you can work with others, understand their motives, and respond to them in a manner that will satisfy them, you must first have a good understanding of yourself.